namiraprita/word-embeddings-reddit/README.md

-# word-embeddings-reddit
-Harry Potter Character MBTI Personality Predictor
+# Harry Potter Character MBTI Personality Predictor

 This project aims to predict the MBTI personality types of lead characters from the Harry Potter movie series, utilizing word embedding techniques with the Skip-Gram approach.

 📑 Table of Contents